RodgerOliver/ethical-hacking/README.md

 It can also be used to carry out other penetration testing tasks such as port scans, service identification and post exploitation tasks.

-Payloads are small pieces of code that will be executed on the target computer ounce the vunerability has been exploited.
+Payloads are small pieces of code that will be executed on the target computer ounce the vulnerability has been exploited.

 **Bind** payloads: open a port on the target computer and the attacker connects to that port.